coal2nuclear.com A Plan for Our Planet

 This popped up as I was looking into the financial aspects of the energy mis-match between the BN-800's 880 MWe output and Big Bend's 450 MWe turbines.

-Cheap electrical energy is the prize for the man on the street, not ending Global Warming.
+Energy is the prize for the man on the street, not ending Global Warming.

 That 430 MWe surplus from four BN-800s is a 1,720 MWe near-freebie every man in Tampa can share.
 Since it is an existing power plant site, all we buy are four more low-cost coal power plant turbine-generators and their supporting equipment.
 Everything else is already there.